 Breweries In Greater Philadelphia

 Beer Trail Highlights The Craft Brewing Tradition In Philadelphia, America’s Best Beer-Drinking City

 One hundred years ago, Philadelphia was known as the greatest brewing city in the Western Hemisphere, or the “Cradle of American Libation,” according to food critic Craig LaBan of The Philadelphia Inquirer.
 In fact, it was in Philadelphia taverns that the American Revolution took hold.

 A Robust Selection Of Wineries Entice Visitors To Philadelphia’s Countryside

-Southeastern Pennsylvania is continuing to emerge as a major force in the nation’s wine industry.
-As wineries usher in changes that promise to significantly enhance their visitors’ experiences, Pennsylvania wines as a whole are making steady gains in quality, quantity and recognition.
-The Commonwealth is the seventh-largest producer of wine...
+With geography, climate and growing conditions that mirror those of the Bordeaux Region in France, southeastern Pennsylvania continues to emerge as a major force in America’s wine industry.
+In fact, Pennsylvania wines as a whole are making steady gains in quality, quantity and recognition.

 Visitors to Philadelphia can choose from an assortment of options to explore the region, including those of the air, automotive, audio, culinary, self-guided and water-based varieties.
 And the sightseeing fun doesn’t stop when the sun goes down.
 Those who come out at night can join tours that feature behind-the-scenes action...